dteleguin/beercloak/README.md

-# BeerCloak: a comprehensive KeyCloak extension example
+# BeerCloak: a comprehensive Keycloak extension example

-BeerCloak is a collection of different techniques for building custom admin resources in KeyCloak.
+BeerCloak is a collection of different techniques for building custom admin resources in Keycloak.

 * `BeerEntity` JPA entity + LiquiBase changelog;
 * `BeerResource` realm REST resource with CRUD operations & more;